kangax/textmate-js-language-syntax-file/README.md

 - Identifiers can not contain unicode escape sequences (e.g. `function \u0500(){ }`)
 - Certain productions are not newlines-friendly (e.g. `function \n foo(){}` doesn't match function declaration yet)
+- ES5 accessors can not have numeric or string literals as identifiers (will fix)

 ### TODO: